 When I worked as a Human Resources executive, one of my responsibilities was to offer outplacement training—a fancy term for helping people who lost their jobs find new employment.
 Outplacement training included creating a resume, polishing interview skills, and developing an elevator pitch.

-The elevator pitch is something writers need, as well.
-A pitch is a summary of your book project and why the publisher or agent should be interested.
+The elevator pitch is something writers need as well.
+A pitch is a summary of your book project and information about why a publisher or agent should be interested.

 What does an elevator have to do with a pitch?
 A typical elevator ride lasts twenty to thirty seconds before someone exits.
 An elevator pitch should be concise enough to include all your pertinent information in under thirty seconds.